tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/about.md

 A junior at [University of Southern California](https://www.usc.edu/).
 Double major in Applied and Computational Mathematics (AMCM) and Computer Engineering and Computer Science (CECS).
 Plan to pursue a Ph.D. after graduation, then become a professor because I enjoy doing research and teaching.
 Broadly interested in robotics and artifical intelligence, with special interests in control, safety analysis, and machine learning.

-Hobbies: watch NBA, play basketball, fly FPV drones (unfortunately, a terrible pilot and once crashed my drone into a tree), learn different languages, philosophy
+Hobbies: watch NBA, play basketball, build robots, fly FPV drones (unfortunately, a terrible pilot and once crashed my drone into a tree), learn different languages, philosophy

 Fun fact: besides my favourite quote by [Einstein](https://en.wikipedia.org/wiki/Albert_Einstein) above, I also love the following claim by the great mathematician [Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) that, ‘Mathematics is the queen of the sciences and number-theory the queen of mathematics.’
 I first read it in my number theory textbook.
 I wasn't able to taste the beauty of this sentence until I came across this wonderful [video](https://www.youtube.com/watch?v=EK32jo7i5LQ&t=198s) by 3 Blue 1 Brown (jump to 2:20 to save some time).
 I just couldn't described how fascinating it is to simply see that "it all just happened", beyond imagination.